 The project

-Bernard runs a guest house in Saumur.
-He regularly visits Paris to enjoy the cultural life: theatres, museums, shops.
-He wanted a pied-a-terre so he would no longer depend on friends or hotels.
-The purchase was structured through an SCI in his children’s name: a wealth investment as much as a property for personal use.
+Bernard runs a guest house in Saumur and visits Paris regularly for its cultural life: theatres, museums, shops.
+He wanted a pied-à-terre so as no longer to depend on friends or hotels.
+The purchase was structured through an SCI in his children’s name, a wealth investment as much as a home for personal use.

 His brief was surgically precise.
-Star-shaped layout mandatory: every room accessible from the entrance, without passing through another.
+A star-shaped layout was mandatory: every room reachable from the entrance, without passing through another.
 Open kitchen.
 Shower room and WC separate, accessible from both the living room and the bedroom.
-No ground floor, lift required above the 3rd floor.
-No beams, no fireplace, no central heating or concierge (to keep charges low).
+No ground floor; a lift required above the 3rd floor.
+No beams, no fireplace, no central heating or concierge, to keep charges low.
 Bright, quiet, 35 m² minimum.
 Budget: 400,000 euros all-in.
-Area: the 12th and 11th, twenty minutes maximum from Gare de Lyon with one change at most.
+Area: the 12th and 11th, twenty minutes at most from Gare de Lyon with one change at most.

 The search strategy

-The property hunter immediately identified the main difficulty: the star-shaped layout.
-In small Parisian apartments, the bedroom is almost always accessed through the living room, and the shower room only through the bedroom.
-The number of eligible properties was mechanically reduced.
-The strategy was therefore absolute responsiveness: being the first to view as soon as a matching property appeared.
+The property hunter saw the main difficulty at once: the star-shaped layout.
+In small Parisian flats, the bedroom is almost always reached through the living room, and the shower room only through the bedroom.
+The pool of eligible properties shrank accordingly.
+The strategy was therefore one of absolute speed: being the first to view the moment a matching property appeared.

-The search confirmed this analysis.
-Plenty of properties, but most eliminated by a single criterion: unsuitable layout, poorly maintained co-ownership, lack of natural light, or noise.
-The property hunter carried out systematic pre-viewings, only bringing Bernard to Paris for validated options.
+The search bore this out.
+Plenty of properties, but most ruled out on a single point: unsuitable layout, poorly kept co-ownership, lack of light, or noise.
+The hunter carried out systematic pre-viewings, bringing Bernard to Paris only for confirmed options.

 The property found

-The hunter located an apartment near place Felix Eboue, facing the former Reuilly station, in a small, very well-maintained co-ownership.
-Works were needed, but the potential for reconfiguration was real.
-Meanwhile, he recalled another apartment viewed two weeks earlier, ruled out due to ceiling cracks.
-An architect confirmed the cracks were superficial and structurally insignificant.
-The hunter decided to present both properties to Bernard during a single trip.
+The hunter found a flat near place Félix Éboué, facing the former Reuilly station, in a small, very well-kept co-ownership.
+Works were needed, but the scope for reconfiguration was real.
+He also recalled another flat seen two weeks earlier, ruled out over ceiling cracks; an architect confirmed the cracks were superficial and of no structural significance.
+He decided to show Bernard both properties on a single trip.

-It was the second that produced the coup de coeur.
-A 43 m² 2-bedroom, dual-aspect west/east, no overlooking, bright, with open kitchen and WC in the entrance, exactly the star-shaped layout requested.
-First floor without lift in a small, well-maintained co-ownership.
-Ideal location: Nation neighbourhood, shops, metro.
-Habitable as-is, with planned works to renovate the bathroom and modernise the kitchen.
+It was the second that won him over.
+A 43 m² two-room flat, dual-aspect west/east, no overlooking, bright, with an open kitchen and the WC off the entrance, exactly the star-shaped layout requested.
+First floor without lift in a small, well-kept co-ownership.
+An ideal location: Nation neighbourhood, shops, metro.
+Habitable as it stood, with works planned to renovate the bathroom and modernise the kitchen.

 The negotiation